-Machine learning (the science of programming computer systems to learn from data), offers an opportunity to gain a powerful competitive edge in the business market, and is increasingly becoming a priority for managers and executives.
+Machine learning offers an opportunity to gain a powerful competitive edge in business, and is increasingly becoming a priority for managers and executives.

-In this online course from the MIT Sloan School of Management and the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL), you’ll be guided to discover the business potential of machine learning, while developing strategies for effective implementation.
+In this online short course, you’ll be guided to discover the business potential of machine learning, while developing strategies for effective implementation.

 What will set you apart